timothygebhard/ml4ptp/README.md

 ```

 You can also use these tests to ensure that the code is compatible with newer versions of the libraries than the one in `setup.py`.

+## ⚖️ License and copyright

+The code in this repository is property of the [Max Planck Society](https://www.mpg.de/en).

+We are releasing it under a BSD-3 Clause License; see LICENSE for more details.